-NOTES: (1) Cost depends on whether student pays by the course or by subscription.
-Subscription fee is \$180 for a three-month period during which the student may take as many of either the Old Testament or New Testament courses as possible.
+NOTE: Cost depends on whether the student pays per course or by subscription for the Old and New Testament Surveys.
+The subscription fee is \$180 for a 90-day period during which the student may take as many of either the Old Testament or New Testament courses as possible.